2lenet/CruditBundle/doc/brick/tags.md

 }
 ```

-You can pass an optional third parameter, which is the method of your datasource (1st params) that will be used to retrieve the data (default: `getTags()`).
+You can pass 2 optionals parameters, which are the role for editing tags and the method of your datasource (1st params) that will be used to retrieve the data (default: `getTags()`).

 > This method receive a `id` params who's typed in `int|string`